Contrast CT

-Contrast CT, or contrast enhanced computed tomography (CECT), is X-ray computed tomography (CT) using radiocontrast.
+Contrast CT, or contrast-enhanced computed tomography (CECT), is X-ray computed tomography (CT) using radiocontrast.
 Radiocontrasts for X-ray CT are generally iodine-based types.
 This is useful to highlight structures such as blood vessels that otherwise would be difficult to delineate from their surroundings.
 Using contrast material can also help to obtain functional information about tissues.
 Often, images are taken both with and without radiocontrast.
-CT images are called precontrast or native-phase images before any radiocontrast has been administrated, and postcontrast after radiocontrast administration.
+CT images are called precontrast or native-phase images before any radiocontrast has been administered, and postcontrast after radiocontrast administration.

 Bolus tracking

 Bolus tracking is a technique to optimize timing of the imaging.
 A small bolus of radio-opaque contrast media is injected into a patient via a peripheral intravenous cannula.
 Depending on the vessel being imaged, the volume of contrast is tracked using a region of interest (abbreviated "R.O.I.") at a certain level and then followed by the CT scanner once it reaches this level.
 Images are acquired at a rate as fast as the contrast moving through the blood vessels.

 This method of imaging is used primarily to produce images of arteries, such as the aorta, pulmonary artery, cerebral, carotid and hepatic arteries.